 - Keyword Metadata

 Focus on creating relevant links within the text.
 Instead of having “click here” links, try writing out the name of the destination.
 “Click here” has no search engine value beyond the attached URL, whereas “Darrin’s Coffee Company” is rich with keywords and will improve your search engine rankings as well as the ranking of the page you are linking to.
-You can also use a tool like Linkio to help determine backlink profile.
+You can also use a tool like Linkio to help determine the backlink profiles of a website.

-We can improve our SEO with a little TLC…
+We Can Achieve Fast SEO Results with a Little TLC…

 Just to give a quick recap: